mmistakes/jekyll-theme-basically-basic/aboutme.md

 A few other things that are kept secret _for now_.

 ### Contact me
-Lorem ipsumHit me up if you wanna talk about Lorem Ipsum
+Lorem ipsum.
+Hit me up if you wanna talk about Lorem Ipsum
 Conversations are a welcome distraction from *the fine game of nil [cv](https://shopify.github.io/liquid/){: .btn}
 {{ include button.html url = "mvakde.github.io/documents/resume.pdf" icon = "pdf" label = "Curriculum Vitae" }}